 When you finish gaping at the mosaics of the spectacular Blue Mosque, people-watching at El Goli Park (a popular courting-spot) and resisting the urge to buy All The Persian Rugs, head out of the city to explore the starkly beautiful hills around the city.
 The Tabriz Telecabin takes you to the top of Eynali Mount to enjoy the views.

-A devastating earthquake hit this desert citadel, dating back to the Achaemenid Empire, in 2003, almost completely destroying it.
-Despite this catastrophe, the government was undaunted in its efforts to restore the spectacular site – which looks like a larger-than life-sandcastle towering over the nearby town.
+Despite the 2003 earthquake catastrophe, the government was undaunted in its efforts to restore the spectacular site – which looks like a larger-than life-sandcastle towering over the nearby town.